Nate Sallie

 Nate Allen Sallie (born October 28, 1976) is an American singer-songwriter, recording artist, multi-instrumentalist, and concert performer signed with Curb Records.
-He was previously a member of NewSong.
+He was previously a lead vocalist for NewSong from 2007 to 2009.

 Biography

-Recording artist, concert performer and singer/songwriter Nate Sallie has won numerous music awards, penned multiple radio hits, served as lead singer for Grammy nominated band Newsong, toured the globe, earned a bachelor's degree in Music and continues to study and expand his knowledge of music and the music business.

-Nate launched his career in college coffee houses as Nate Sallie and the Melt Like Sugar Orchestra.
-He was offered three record deals before landing with Curb Records and recording his first project Inside Out (2003), which yielded numerous radio hits.
-His second studio project, Ruined for Ordinary (2007), also yielded several hits.
-In addition to having songs on WoW and Absolute Smash Hit Compilations, Nate has contributed songs to numerous best-selling recording artists.
+Nate Sallie launched his career in college coffee houses as Nate Sallie and the Melt Like Sugar Orchestra.
+He was offered three record deals before landing with Curb Records and recording his first project Inside Out (2003).
+His second studio project was Ruined for Ordinary (2007).